The Secret Reason Your Toddler is Struggling to Follow Directions

 What if they aren’t following through because of a misunderstanding instead of an attitude of defiance?

-For example, if we tell our toddlers “Please put on your pajamas.”
-They may not know where to start.
+We often forget that children need simple, explicit directions.
+For example, if we tell our toddlers, “Please put on your pajamas.”
+They may need help figuring out where to start.
 Young kids do not always know how to break down “big” tasks into smaller parts.
-They aren’t sure of step 1.
+They don’t know the first step.

 So the reason they aren’t listening to anything we say isn’t because they want to misbehave.
+They struggle to follow directions because they don’t understand what we are asking them to do.

 One way to determine if compliance is an issue is to break down the task into simple steps.